nasa/DERT/dert/doc/README.txt

 SYSTEM REQUIREMENTS:

-DERT requires 64-bit Java 1.7, or 1.8 JRE.
-Mac OS X 10.8 and Red Hat Linux 6 have been tested successfully.
+DERT requires 64-bit Java 1.8 JRE.
+Mac OS X 10.11.6 and Red Hat Linux 6 have been tested successfully.
 A 3-button mouse is recommended.
-Mac users may need to install the Java JDK to set the default Java.
+Mac users may need to install the Java JDK to set the default Java JRE.

 INSTALLATION:

 Install DERT by unzipping the zip file and placing the resulting directory in your desired location.
-The directory can be placed anywhere but should remain intact.
+The directory may be placed anywhere but should remain intact.
+Do not move or rearrange any files.
 You may edit the dert script file to set the Java path and/or change the memory allocation.

 DERT may be installed in a central location for multiple users.